Introduction of Shareholder

 - They get preference at the time of payment of dividends.

-- At the time of liquidation of a company, the preference shareholders’ dues are paid in priority to other shareholders.
+- During the liquidation of a company, the dues of preference shareholders are given priority over those of other shareholders.

-- In case of cumulative preference shares, in case a company misses to pay dividends in a particular year, the same gets accumulated and is paid in subsequent years.
+- In the case of cumulative preference shares, if a company fails to pay dividends in a specific year, the unpaid dividends accumulate and are carried forward to subsequent years.

-- Convertible and Non-Convertible Preference Shareholders: Convertible Preference shareholdershave an option/right to convert their shares into equity shares after a certain period on fulfilling certain terms and conditions.
+- Convertible and Non-Convertible Preference Shareholders: Convertible Preference shareholders have an option/right to convert their shares into equity shares after a certain period of fulfilling certain terms and conditions.
 However, Non-Convertible shareholders don’t possess any such rights.

-- Redeemable and Irredeemable Preference Shareholders: A company has an obligation to pay back the capital in case of Redeemable Preference shares which consequently results in discontinuation of payment of dividends(preferential right on such shares).
-In case of Irredeemable Preference shares, the company pays dividend till it continues to exist and does not pay back the capital to such shareholders.
+- Redeemable and Irredeemable Preference Shareholders: A company must pay back the capital in case of Redeemable Preference shares, which consequently results in the discontinuation of payment of dividends(preferential right on such shares).
+In the case of Irredeemable Preference shares, the company pays dividend till it continues to exist and does not pay back the capital to such shareholders.

 From the above discussion, we can conclude that there are two types of shareholders: Equity and Preference.
 Acquiring any of them has its own pros and cons.
-Equity shareholders get a right to participate in the decisions of the company and have the power to govern the business and eventually change the course of it.
-The lop side of it is that they have to bear a higher risk and can also go on without even earning a penny if the company suffers losses in a particular financial year.
+Equity shareholders get a right to participate in the decisions of the company.
+The downside of it is that they have to bear a higher risk and can also go on without even earning a penny if the company suffers losses in a particular financial year.
 On the other side, Preference shareholders play safe.
-They don’t get rights in particular, to participate in important business decisions.
-Even if they are not satisfied with the flow of business, they can’t object to it.
+They don’t get the right to participate in important business decisions.
 However, they get a definite percentage of profits no matter how the company fared in terms of profits and growth in a particular financial year.

 Recommended Articles

 This is a guide to Shareholder Types.
-Here we also discuss the introduction and types of the shareholder which include equity and preference shareholders.
+Here, we also discuss the introduction and types of the shareholders, which include equity and preference shareholders.
 You may also have a look at the following articles to learn more –